LLNL/magpie/README.md

 Magpie contains a number of scripts for running Hadoop jobs in HPC environments.
 It currently supports the schedulers/resource managers of Slurm and Moab.
-It currently supports the parallel file system Lustre and running over any generic network filesytem..
+It currently supports the parallel file system Lustre and running over any generic network filesytem.
 It supports Hadoop extensions such as UDA.
 It also supports other Hadoop ecosystem software, such as Pig and Zookeeper.